 But it's all but pointless when the seeds had already jut out from the soil below where it was feeding on muck and mud while snow had encased the blossoms in such a way that it would look natural to any one stranger.
 A bed of Jasmine flowers, gently waving in the wind.
 Only I would know that this was all purely magic from the enchantress of copper and cream colored hair.

-"Persephone," I breathed gently, kneeling down as I gently cupped one flower into my leather and steal bound hands, caressing its silk-like petals.
+"Persephone," I breathed gently, kneeling down as I gently cupped one flower into my leather and steel bound hands, caressing its silk-like petals.

 Suddenly, the flower began to wilt at the instant of my touch only to turn to ash in my hands as the gentle yet brutal winds scooped it out from my tips.
 I sighed as I watched each speck float away into the darkness.